tigoe/DataloggingExamples/docs/wifi-datalogger-mqtt.md

 The advantage of using MQTT for this datalogging application is that the microcontrollers don't have to wait for a reply from the server, and can therefore be inactive and using less energy more of the time.
 It's also simpler to program than an HTTP client.

 ![Figure 1.
 System diagram of the MQTT datalogger](images/mqtt-to-http-datalogger.png)

+_Figure 1.
+System diagram of the MQTT datalogger_

 ## MQTT Microcontroller Clients